nfdi4health/odmltables-for-ldh/README.md

 ## Publications

+A techinal case report describing odmltables-for-ldh has been published [here](https://doi.org/10.3233/shti240836).
-The concept that the odMLtabled for LDH follows, has been presented as a poster at MIE2024.
-The poster and corresponding abstract can be found under [the related publications folder](./publications/).
+The concept that the odMLtabled for LDH follows, has been presented as a talk at GMDS 2024 and in poster at MIE2024.
+The slides of the talk, poster and corresponding abstract can be found under [the related publications folder](./publications/).

+## How to contribute

+Please feel free to fork this or submit pull requests to this repository.
+We are more than happy to link and include further extensions of this tool, e.g. including support for further odMLtabels from different domains than micorneurogrpahy here.
+Please reach out to Ekaterina Kutafina or Mayra Elwes for questions and collaborations.

 #